About Nevada Afterschool Network

 The Nevada Afterschool Network (NAN) is an initiative under the Nevada Institute for Children’s Research and Policy (NICRP) at the UNLV School of Public Health.
+NAN is a statewide organization committed to strengthening the out-of-school time field — including afterschool, summer, and expanded learning programs.

 Mission